 WANT TO LEARN MORE…www.ourashbourne.co.uk

 Some of the many things to do and experience in Ashbourne.
-We will be adding to this list shortly!

 The Gingerbread shop was built around 1492, the building is believed to have been an Inn until the period of the Napoleonic Wars when it became a bakery.
 It is the spiritual home of Ashbourne Gingerbread.
 Local legend is that the recipe for this gingerbread was given to an Ashbourne baker by a French prisoner of war, billeted in Ashbourne during the Napoleonic Wars; and you can still buy local gingerbread in the bakery to this day.